Evidence for a three-dimensional quantum spin liquid in PbCuTe$_{2}$O$_{6}$: Discussion

-In conclusion, we show using a combination of theory and experiment that \pcto exhibits all the features expected of a quantum spin liquid including the absence of static magnetism and the presence of diffuse dispersionless spinon-like excitations.
+In conclusion, while no experimental technique or theoretical method is able to conclusively prove the existence of a quantum spin liquid we show using a combination of theory and experiment that \pcto exhibits the measureable features expected of a quantum spin liquid including no detectable static magnetism and the presence of diffuse dispersionless spinon-like excitations.
 Although \pcto has a complex Hamiltonian it is clear that the frustration arises from the network of corner-sharing triangles due to the dominant $J_1$ and $J_2$ interactions.
-While this has been explored in the hyperkagome lattice where each spin participates in two corner-sharing triangles giving closed loops of 10 spins \cite{Hopkinson2007,Zhou2008,Bergholtz2010}, there has until now been no experimental or theoretical exploration of this more highly connected hyper-hyperkagome lattice where each spin participates in three corner-sharing triangles resulting in smaller closed loops of 6 spins.
-Three-dimensional spin liquids are very rare and current examples are confined mostly to the pyrochlore and hyperkagome lattices, thus our results are of high importance because they reveal a new type of three-dimensional lattice capable of supporting spin liquid behaviour.
+While this has been explored in the hyperkagome lattice where each spin participates in two corner-sharing triangles giving closed loops of $10$ spins~\cite{Hopkinson2007,Zhou2008,Bergholtz2010}, there has until now been little experimental or theoretical exploration of this more highly connected hyper-hyperkagome lattice where each spin participates in three corner-sharing triangles resulting in smaller closed loops of $4$ spins.
+The weaker interaction $J_{3}$ which reduces the cassical ground state degeneracy has the tendency to bring the quantum system closer to long-range magnetic order and may be the reason why order might be present in the single crystal samples with more impurities where impurities and additional defects could disrupt the frustration.
+The hyper-hyperkagome lattice has also been found in Co doped $\beta$-Mn~\cite{Paddison2013}.
+Here the spin is effectively classical and the metallic nature of this material promotes long-range interactions where the ferromagnetic 6$^{th}$ neighbour interaction has a similar strength to the antiferromagnetic $J_{1}$ and $J_{2}$.
+The wavevector-dependent scattering has some similarities to \pcto although with sharper features and can be explained by a model where $J_{6}$ ferromagnetically couples the spins into rods which then form competing triangular lattices.

+In summary, three-dimensional spin liquids are very rare and current examples are confined mostly to the pyrochlore and hyperkagome lattices, thus our experimental and theoretical results are of high importance because they reveal a distinctly different type of three-dimensional lattice capable of supporting spin liquid behaviour.